 How to support a teen with PTSD

 I was lucky; my parents fully supported me and were able to get me the help I needed, even though a slew of doctors and therapists misdiagnosed me several times.
-I hope the young people who experienced the Manchester bombing will have that same support from their families and community.
-For me, what helped was being allowed to express my feelings openly and not challenged but validated.
+I hope the young people who experienced the mass shooting will have that same support from their families and community.
+For me, what helped was being allowed to express my feelings openly and not be challenged but validated.

 I also had access to therapy, and I know other PTSD survivors cite getting the right therapy as life-saving.
 For teens and all trauma survivors, specialized therapy is crucial, because talk therapy alone can often do more harm than good.
 Cognitive behavioral therapy, dialectical behavioral therapy, and EMDR are incredibly effective methods that offer skills for coping with the challenges that trauma presents in every day life.